scramjetorg/transform-hub/docs/read-more/how-to-write-a-sequence.md

 You can write to Instance input stream using our [CLI](https://hub.scramjet.org/docs/cli), [REST API](https://hub.scramjet.org/docs/api-client), or [API Client](https://hub.scramjet.org/docs/api-client/InstanceClient).

 ## Transforming data
 Transforming data is really a combination of consuming and producing, usually with some logic in between.
 Let’s filter the incoming input stream of numbers to include only the even ones.
-We will also have to consider backpressure, because we are producing data.
+You will also have to consider backpressure when you are producing data.

 #### Using async iteration and a generator:
 ```ts